hydratk/hydratk-ext-datagen/doc/rst/module/ext/datagen/selenium.rst

 * parse_test

-Method parses Selenium script (test case file).
+Method parses Selenium test.
 First fires event adapter_before_parse_test where parameter test can be rewritten.
-It uses lxml method fromstring to parse html file and stores metadata to attribute _tests.
+It uses lxml method fromstring to parse html content and stores metadata to attribute _tests.
 It uses method parse_test for each test specified in suite.
 After that fires event adapter_after_parse_test and returns bool.

 * adapt_suite